-Retail exposures covered under the A-IRB Approach include credit cards, auto financing, Xpress Cash, residential mortgages and business premises financing.
+Retail exposures covered under the A-IRB Approach include credit cards, auto loans/financing, Xpress Cash, residential mortgages, business premises loans/financing and ASB financing.
 The PDs of these exposures are typically estimated from the outputs of application scorecards for newer customers and behavioural scorecards for older customers.
 The models deployed for retail portfolio include application and behavioural scorecards or application and behavioural models, PD, LGD and EAD segmentation.